How to be productive and survive eight-second syndrome

 In a world of high pressure and increasing demands, what we really need is a longer attention span.
 Moreover, we need new ways to keep focus and concentrate.
 Different tools to help us on how to be productive and literally hack our brains.
 Seems like in our digitally-driven world, we have notifications, alerts, phones ringing and buzzing and visual stimuli bombarding us constantly.
 Not surprisingly, it’s easy to understand why we get easily distracted, and our productivity has fallen.
 Furthermore, procrastination, the thing we do so easily is a massive time waster and the enemy of prolific output.In a world of high pressure and increasing demands, what we really need is a longer attention span.
 Click To Tweet

 How to be productive when our attention span is falling?

-This technique helps you build your mental muscle and increases your attention.
+However, try this unusual technique for how to be productive more oftenThis technique helps you build your mental muscle and increases your attention.
+Click To Tweet

 - Before you go to sleep at night, dwell on the events of the day in reverse order.
 Yes, reverse order!
-Focus your attention on the last thing you did, that is, getting into bed.
+Focus your attention on the last thing you did, getting into bed.